AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 DeepPoly uses intervals together with selected affine bounds.
 These are different forms of **abstract interpretation**, but they obey the same safety
 rule: never discard a value that the network can actually produce.

+Soundness makes a positive bound trustworthy.
+Precision determines whether the bound becomes positive in the first place.
+Enlarging April's input region once more shows what happens when even DeepPoly remains inconclusive.

 ## What should we do if the bound is inconclusive?